stainglass/api/README.md

-# api
+# Stainglass API
-server side API to read, write and search data
+A server side API to store, read and update data from different Kisoks and service desk units.